-Helen Codling Halsted, who owned the parcel of land which would become Barnes Landing back in the 1950s, had a vision of what she wanted the area to look like.
-As the original developer of the land, she had the power to approve or disapprove all plans and specifications for new homes and additions.
+Helen Codling Halsted, who owned the parcel of land in the 1950s that would become Barnes Landing, had a vision of what she wanted the area to look like.
+In forming the Barnes Landing Association to develop properties, she retained the power to approve or disapprove all plans and specifications for homes and additions built on the land.

-The Association established an Architectural Review Committee (ARC) to continue on with Mrs. Halsted’s wishes.
-The purpose of this committee – comprised of architects, zoning planners and other professionals within the community – is to consider plans and specifications of all buildings and additions in Barnes Landing.
+The Association established an Architectural Review Committee (ARC) to continue to respect Mrs. Halsted’s wishes.
+The purpose of this committee – comprised of architects, zoning planners and other professionals within the community – is to consider plans and specifications of all buildings and additions in Barnes Landing. *

-It is a legal requirement and the responsibility of all property owners in the association who anticipate building or making outside renovations to an existing structure to send the plans in a timely manner to the Review Committee.
-They can be addressed to:
+It is a legal requirement and the responsibility of all property owners in the Association who anticipate building or making outside renovations to an existing structure to send their proposed plans in a timely manner to the Architectural Review Committee.
+Plans and other correspondence can be addressed to:

 The Barnes Landing Association